14 Reference Questions to Ask a Tenant’s Previous Landlord

 10. What Was the Monthly Rent?

-Perhaps they got a raise and want to upgrade, or it could be they’re stretching too far to get a nicer place.
-If you were on the fence before about their income, this could be another sign that you should move on.
+Perhaps they got a raise and want to upgrade, or they’re stretching too far to get a nicer place.
+If you were on the fence about their income before, this could be another sign that you should move on.

 11. Did [Applicant] Receive Their Full Security Deposit Back?

-This is a good question that can let you know if they were hard on the property and the landlord had to withhold some money to cover repairs.
+This is a good question to tell you if they were hard on the property and the landlord had to withhold some money to cover repairs.

 Tenant landlord reference on iPropertyManagement.com